zoobzio/pipz/docs/concepts/processors.md

 - Takes a context and data of type T
 - Returns transformed data of the same type T
 - Can return an error to stop the pipeline

+When used in a pipeline, errors are automatically wrapped with rich context including the path through processors, timing information, and the input data that caused the failure.

 ## Processor Adapters